rahji/rj45eurorackbridge/README.md

 ## Ideas

-* Have your collaborator do the above (remember that Oshpark gives you three PCBs), then meet up and create sound together, while maintaining a safe distance.
+* Have your collaborator do the above, then meet up and create sound together, while maintaining a safe distance.
 * Consider working/performing outdoors, over a fence, from neighboring houses, or in separate cars.
 * Indoors, try collaborating blindly while in separate rooms without telling each other what kind of signal is on each of the jacks.
 Change them mid-performance.
+* Labeling the jacks isn't so useful if your partner labels them differently.
+That fine though - it might force
 * **Don't connect the other end of the ethernet cable to anything other than another one of these devices***

+## Build Tips

+* Remember that Oshpark gives you 3 PCBs when you order!
+* If you use a different PCB fab service, make sure the castellated holes aren't going to be a problem (ie: they should to be plated)
+* When soldering the jacks on, it's easiest if you bend in the pin that connects to the castellated hole before inserting it into the pcb.
+Heat the pin from the outside and apply solder at the point where the castellated hole is.